 MKTG 238 Sales Management.
 This course is designed to prepare prospective sales managers for the challenges they face in corporate sales settings.
-It deals with the critical impact management has on sales, as well as the effective team-building strategies and leadership skills needed for success in these key positions.
+It deals with the critical impact management has on sales, and the effective team-building strategies and leadership skills needed for success in these key positions.
 3 semester credit hours.